H. alpinum ssp. americanum

-Uses: Root can be eaten raw, boiled, fried, or roasted.
+The roots can be eaten raw, boiled, fried, or roasted.
 It is typically harvested in autumn after the first frost but can be harvested until spring.
 Roots can be stored frozen.
-Other parts of the plant may be toxic, especially the seeds.
+Other parts of the plant may be toxic, especially the seeds (see below).

 The root is also an essential root vegetable for many Alaska Native tribes, as even in winter, the ground can be warmed by fire to dig up the root that tastes carrot-like.
 Inupiat store the roots in seal, fish, or bear oil for use in the winter.
 By storing them or digging them out over winter, they could be eaten in times of food shortage.
 Some arctic tribes used dogs, trained to locate mouse ‘caches’ of the root to dig out the tubers for eating.

 The seeds are poisonous, especially when eaten raw.
 There is some evidence that the seeds of alpine sweetvetch are what poisoned Christopher McCandless, the subject of Jon Krakauer’s popular book (made into a movie), Into the Wild.
 However, there is no consensus if Chris died from poisoning or just starvation after two decades of debate.
 There is also not yet a full understanding of the level of toxicity of the seeds.

 Chemical analysis of the seeds of Hedysarum alpinum in 2015 showed that they contain a toxic, nonprotein amino acid known as L-canavanine.
 L-canavine can induce lupus-like symptoms in humans including stiffness of the hindquarters, progressive weakness, emphysema, and hemorrhages of the lymph glands [Krakauer].

 It is interesting reading about the development in understanding the seed toxicity and how Krakauer wound up publishing the study on it in the journal of Wilderness & Environmental Medicine.